martinpsz/UPTE/README.md

-# UPTE
-Repository holding projects related to UPTE
+This repo holds projects related to my work with UPTE.